corrode/corrode.github.io/content/blog/immutability/index.md

 > Mutable objects are the new spaghetti code.
 And by that, I mean that you, eventually, with mutable objects, create an intractable mess.
 And encapsulation does not get rid of that.
 Encapsulation just means: well, I am in charge of this mess.
 But the real mess comes from this network that you create of objects that can change, and your inability to look at the state of a system and understand how it got there, how to get it there to test it next time.
 So it is hard to understand a program where things can change out from underneath you.
 > &mdash; [Rick Hickey](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ClojureConcurrency.md)

-The `mut` should be used sparingly; preferably only in tight scopes.
+The `mut` keyword should be used sparingly; preferably only in tight scopes.

 This article aims to convince you that **embracing immutability is central to writing idiomatic Rust**.